image

-Mrs Bench and Mr Clissett are our fabulous teaching assistants, who will be supporting learning in Reception this year.
-Mrs Harrison and Miss Jenks will come down to help us sometimes too.
+Mrs Bench, Mr Clissett and Mrs Gheorghe are our fabulous teaching assistants, who will be supporting learning in Reception this year.

 We work closely together in the Foundation stage to plan a challenging and stimulating learning environment, where children can develop and consolidate new skills and knowledge, take reasonable risks and learn to be independent.